memory125/magic-vue/README.md

 # Product Vuex Sample
 * This sample is based on Product Data Sample, and adding new feature implemented via Vuex.

+# Product Dynamic Sample
+* This sample is based on Product Vuex sample, and add new feature for dyanamic display component.